What is middleware?

 Some API middleware includes tools for monetizing APIs, enabling different organizations to use them, at cost.
 Examples of API middleware include API management platforms, API gateways and API developer portals.

-Object request broker (ORB) middleware acts as a broker between a request from one application object or component and the fulfillment of that request by another object or component on the distributed network.
+Object request broker (ORB) middleware acts as a broker between a request from one application object or component and its fulfillment by another object or component.
+This process occurs within the distributed network, ensuring seamless communication and interaction between components.

-ORBs operate with the Common Object Request Broker Architecture (CORBA), which enables one software component to make a request of another without knowing where the other is hosted or what its user interface (UI) looks like—the "brokering" handles this information during the exchange.
+Object request brokers (ORBs) operate with the common object request broker architecture (CORBA), which enables one software component to make a request of another without knowing where the other is hosted or what its user interface (UI) looks like.
+The "brokering" mechanism manages this information during the exchange.

 Transactional middleware provides services to support the execution of data transactions across a distributed network.
-The best-known transactional middleware is transaction processing monitors (TPMs), which drive transactions from one step to the next—running the data exchange and adding, changing or deleting data where needed, among others—through to completion.
+The best-known transactional middleware is transaction processing monitors (TPMs), which drive transactions from one step to the next.
+They manage the data exchange by adding, changing or deleting data as needed until the transaction reaches completion.

 Asynchronous data streaming middleware replicates a data stream in an intermediate store, enabling data sharing between multiple applications.
 Apache Kafka is one of the best-known examples of middleware open source platforms for real-time event streaming.